“”

 Lately, I’ve been thinking about the small things that somehow feel big again.
 What hobbies I might want to revisit.
 What clothes I want to buy just because I like them.
 Where I want to travel when logistics aren’t the main character.
 And alongside that curiosity?
 Anxiety.
 Because reinvention, even joyful reinvention, comes with a whole lot of uncertainty.

-I recently read an existential novel called Buckeye that put into words exactly what I’ve been feeling.
-There’s a passage about time, how we spend it, waste it, regret it, and wish for it back.
-And then this line: “All we should ever want of time is more of it.”
-A sentiment that feels both deeply comforting and completely terrifying at the same time.
+I recently read a novel called Buckeye that put words to exactly what I’ve been feeling.
+There’s a line about time, how we spend it, waste it, regret it, and wish for it back.
+And then this: “All we should ever want of time is more of it.”
+A sentiment that feels both deeply comforting and completely terrifying.

 More from GIRLHOOD